 The affairs of the Forum are managed by a small committee consisting of the President, the current Chairman, the Officers and other elected and co-opted members

-In 2009, our 2000th Meeting was held in the presence of HM lord Lieutenant for North Yorkshire: The Lord Crathorne.
+We enjoy a good reputation and, as a result, our Member of Parliament, the Mayor and the Chief Executive of Harrogate Borough have accepted our invitations to speak.
+In 2009, our 2000th Meeting was held in the presence of HM Lord Lieutenant for North Yorkshire - The Lord Crathorne.

 In October of 2019, following a comprehensive member-survey, we have come to the conclusion that men-only groups are not in keeping with modern day thinking.
 Accordingly, we have changed our name to Harrogate Forum and we are inviting ladies to come to any meeting as our guest (free of charge).